vickytilotia/flask_ToDo_app/README.md

-This is a simple flask ToDo app deployed on Heroku.
+This is a simple flask ToDo app that later deployed on Heroku.